-A plan of survey area was sketch on paper to determine the location of scanner and the target (Figure 5).
+A plan of survey area was sketch on paper to determine the location of scanner and the target (Figure 4).
 It is to ensure that all the information and detail of the building was covered.
 This research used only one scanner to scan the whole survey area so it needs to move to another scan station to scan the next part of the area.
-6 units of sphere targets and 7 black and white targets with diameter \pm 15 centimeter respectively were used.
+6 units of sphere targets and 7 black and white targets with diameter \pm 15cm respectively were used.
 The placement of targets should be considered with the position of scanner because it acts as a control point for point cloud registration.
 At least three targets should be clearly seen by each other and can be scanned by scanner for each station.

-Figure 5.
-Position of the scanner and targets during data collections
+Figure 4: Position of the targets and laser scanner during data collection process.